 Instructions

-- Scrape the dough off the sides of the bowl and add 1 Tablespoon of vegetable oil around the sides of the bowl.
+- 1st rise.
+Scrape the dough off the sides of the bowl and add 1 Tablespoon of vegetable oil around the sides of the bowl.
 Turn the dough over in the bowl so it is covered with the oil (this helps prevent the dough from drying out).
 Cover with plastic and allow to rise in a warm place until double in size (about 1 hour).

-- Sprinkle the counter with flour or use a baking mat and put the dough on top.
+- Shape into rolls.
+Sprinkle the counter with flour or use a baking mat and put the dough on top.
 Roll out into a large rectangle.
 Brush with slightly melted butter if desired.
 Then cut into desired shaped rolls.
 For the lion house shape, divide dough into two and then roll each piece into a rectangle.
 Then cut smaller rectangles about 2×4".
 Then roll the dough up and place the tail on the baking sheet.

-- Bake at 350°F for 15 minutes or until the tops and bottoms are lightly browned.
+- Bake.
+Bake at 350°F for 15 minutes or until the tops and bottoms are lightly browned.
 Brush with melted butter when taken out of the oven.

 Notes